No Way Out (2001): Storylines

-Another main feud was between Stone Cold Steve Austin, and Triple H, which began at SummerSlam 1999 when Triple H, after failing to win the WWF title from Austin in a Triple threat match, also involving Mankind, decided to hit Austin with a steel chair, and targeted his leg with it.
+Another main feud was between "Stone Cold" Steve Austin and Triple H, which began at SummerSlam 1999 when Triple H, after failing to win the WWF Championship from Austin in a Triple threat match, also involving Mankind, decided to hit Austin with a steel chair, and targeted his leg with it.
 Austin would get his rematch a couple of months later at No Mercy against Triple H, but lost after The Rock accidentally struck him with a sledgehammer that was meant for Triple H. At Survivor Series, Austin was booked into a triple threat match for the WWF Championship that also included then-WWF Champion Triple H, and The Rock.
 Instead, however, Austin was run down by a car in the parking lot.
-The Big Show would replace Austin in the match, and would win the WWF Championship.
-What followed was neck surgery by Dr. Lloyd Youngblood, and a nine-month rehabilitation; with the car angle as his reason for leaving.
+Big Show would replace Austin in the match, and would win the WWF Championship.
+What followed was neck surgery by Dr. Lloyd Youngblood and a nine-month rehabilitation; with the car angle as his reason for leaving.
 In September 2000 at Unforgiven, Austin made his official return, and tried to find out who ran him down at Survivor Series the previous year.
 On the October 9, 2000 episode of Raw Is War, Rikishi finally admitted to being the driver because "he did it for The Rock."
 At the following pay-per-view, No Mercy, Austin made his in-ring return to face Rikishi in a No Holds Barred Match.
 During the match, Austin attempted to drive his truck into Rikishi, who by that time, was a bloody mess.
 Before he could, he was stopped by police officers, and WWF officials, and the match was deemed a no-contest.
 Austin was then arrested and was later bailed by Commissioner Mick Foley.
 During a handicap match against Rikishi and Kurt Angle, Triple H, who had been showing signs of a face turn, came down with the apparent intention of teaming with Austin.
 After clearing the ring, Triple H smashed his sledgehammer over Austin's head, and revealed it was actually him behind the whole scheme, and it was he who paid off Rikishi to run Austin over, attempting to keep the WWF Championship from Austin and end his career.
 At Survivor Series, Triple H had plotted to run Austin down again during their match (thus repeating the events of the previous year's Survivor Series) but his plot failed when Austin lifted Triple H's automobile with a forklift, then let it drop 20 feet.
 On the January 8th episode of Raw Is War, Austin challenged Kurt Angle for the WWF Championship.
 The title match ended in a no-contest when Triple H interfered and struck Austin with a steel pipe.
 At the Royal Rumble, Austin got back at Triple H by interfering and costing him the WWF Championship against Angle.
 Austin went on to win the Royal Rumble match, last eliminating Kane.